Ease of Use

 The rationale behind some of these categories of stocks is unclear – for example, “Best of the Billionaires” and “Kinetic VQ” – while others are more obvious – “Growth,” “Value,” and “Low Risk Runners.”
 Many stocks fall into multiple categories, and this is called out in the portfolio display.

 The stock finder tool is essential a stock screener, with additional parameters based around VQ, SSI, and the portfolio categories found in Dr. Smith’s Lab.
-There are relatively few technical indicators available within the stock finder and even fundamental filters are somewhat scarce, so traders need to be fully committed to finding trade ideas based on VQ and potential risk when using the stock finder.
+There are relatively few technical indicators available within the stock finder, and even fundamental filters are somewhat scarce, so traders need to be fully committed to finding trade ideas based on VQ and potential risk when using the stock finder.

 Integrating TradeStops and Ideas

 Ideas and TradeStops are designed to be used together, even though they’re sold separately.
 The Ideas platform facilitates this by making it incredibly simple to export stocks to a new portfolio, which automatically transfers over to TradeStops for users who have logins to both platforms.
-To create a new portfolio from Ideas, traders can simply check a box next to every stock in the stock finder results or in Dr. Smith’s Lab that they want to add into the new portfolio.
+To create a new portfolio from Ideas, traders can simply check a box next to every stock in the stock finder results or in Dr. Smith’s Lab that they want to add to the new portfolio.

 The overarching idea behind this combination is that traders and investors should be able to identify potential new stocks to trade within Ideas and then see how those stocks will work either within a new portfolio or within an existing portfolio within TradeStops.
 This is where the risk rebalancing and position size tools in TradeStops come in especially handy – when interested in adding a new stock to a portfolio, traders can use these tools to figure out exactly how many shares to buy and how to maintain the risk profile of their existing portfolio.